These San Diego–Area Hotels Support Dolphin Abuse—Act Now!

 Nearly every major company and franchise has already cut ties with SeaWorld, including Airbnb, Southwest Airlines, the NFL’s Miami Dolphins, and Taco Bell.

-Please use the e-mail address and form below to urge these hotels to refuse to partner with SeaWorld until it ends its shameful breeding programs and moves the animals to seaside sanctuaries.
+Please use the e-mail addresses below and then the form under that to urge these hotels to refuse to partner with SeaWorld until it ends its shameful breeding programs and moves the animals to seaside sanctuaries.

 Send polite comments to: